-- b) Access and use is limited to those situations where available hardware and software permit. - c) Except for Union meeting notices (text only, no graphics), electronic mail cannot be used for internal union business.
-The content of the messages must conform to the requirements of Section E.2.a of this Article. - 4.
-One (1) AFGE representative designated by AFGE may speak at least once every month at shift-change briefings for no more than five (5) minutes to update bargaining unit employees on Union matters.
-If the AFGE representative is not a TSA employee, he/she may not remain at the shift briefing after providing his/her update. - 5.
-TSA will provide prior notice to AFGE-designated local Union officials for all formal meetings so that a Union official will have an opportunity to attend. - 6.
-TSA will provide prior notice to AFGE-designated Union officials for all changes in non-security related TSA policies or procedures related to working conditions of bargaining unit employees. - 7.
-TSA will post a Notice of Rights to Personal Representation During Examination or Investigation on each official bulletin board and will, at least once each year, send a message to all bargaining unit employees, the sole subject of which will be information regarding the Rights to Personal Representation During Examination or Investigation.
-AFGE may use any of the communication avenues as described in this Article to communicate with bargaining unit employees about Rights to Personal Representation During Examination or Investigation. - 8.
+- a) The Union agrees its access and use will comply with applicable government-wide and TSA policies and guidelines and this Agreement.
+(AGREED 7/17/12) - b) Access and use is limited to those situations where available hardware and software permit.
+(AGREED 7/17/12) - c) Except for Union meeting notices (text only, no graphics), electronic mail cannot be used for internal union business.
+The content of the messages must conform to the requirements of Section E.2.a of this Article.
+(AGREED 7/31/12 5:36pm)

+One (1) AFGE representative designed by AFGE may speak at least once every month at shift-change briefings for no more than five (5) minutes to update bargaining unit employees on Union matters.
+If the AFGE representative is not a TSA employee, he/she may not remain at the shift briefing after providing his/her update.
+(AGREED 7/31/12 5:39pm)

+TSA will provide prior notice to AFGE-designated local Union officials for all formal meetings so that a Union official will have an opportunity to attend.
+(AGREED 7/31/12 5:41pm)

+TSA will provide prior notice to AFGE-designated Union officials for all changes in non-security related TSA policies or procedures related to working conditions of bargaining unit employees.
+(AGREED 7/31/12 5:48pm)

+7. TSA will post a Notice of Rights to Personal Representation During Examination or Investigation on each official bulletin board and will, at least once each year, send a message to all bargaining unit employees, the sole subject of which will be information regarding the Rights to Personal Representation During Examination or Investigation.
+AFGE may use any of the communication avenues as described in this Article to communicate with bargaining unit employees about Rights to Personal Representation During Examination or Investigation.
+(AGREED 7/31/12 5:50pm)

 Union representatives may carry but not display personal electronic devices, to include cell phones, while on duty.
-Union representatives may not use their personal electronic devices while performing screening functions on duty. - 9.
-TSA management may establish or continue to use existing committees, task forces, or other groups of employees to meet and communicate with management officials.
+Union representatives may not use their personal electronic devices while performing screening functions on duty.
+(AGREED 7/26/12)

+TSA management may establish or continue to use existing committees, task forces or other groups of employees to meet and communicate with management officials.
+The Parties will jointly select the members of the committees, task forces, or other groups of employees.
 Employees will be on duty for such meetings.
-TSA management and the Union will jointly select the bargaining unit members of committees, task forces, and groups of employees subject to the following conditions: (1) the committees, task forces, and groups of employees should deal only with topics within the scope of bargaining, as defined in the Determination under Section III.B.2; (2) the Union's privilege of participating in the joint selection of bargaining unit employees that serve on committees, task forces, and other employee groups should not extend to any of these aforementioned bodies if the purpose of the body is to deal primarily with security matters and not with the topics of bargaining listed in Section III.B.2 of the Determination; (3) the Union shall participate in the joint selection of bargaining unit employees to serve on the National Advisory Council, the Diversity Advisory Council, Employee Advisory Councils, the Safety Action Committee, and the scheduling committees and other committees, task forces, and groups of employees that (a) may be established by

-TSA management, and (b) contain bargaining unit members; (4) the Union shall continue to unilaterally select bargaining unit employees to serve on both the national-level uniform committee and the Joint Labor Management Committee and other committees, task forces, and other groups of employees that may be mutually agreed upon by TSA management and the Union; (5) it is the prerogative of TSA management to determine which committees, task forces, or groups of employees should have bargaining unit employees as members; and (6) TSA management may determine the qualifications, experience, and training necessary for a bargaining unit employee to be jointly selected to serve on a particular committee, task force, or other employee group that deals with topics within the scope of bargaining as defined in the Determination under Section III.B.2.
+(AFGE 7/26/12)

-- 10. Within sixty (60) days after the effective date of this Agreement, and bi-annually thereafter, TSA will provide the Union with a list of all bargaining unit employees by airport location, title, full- or part-time status, and include their TSA email addresses, subject to appropriate SSI restrictions.
-AFGE will safeguard this information consistent with applicable SSI requirements. - 11.
-TSA will include the name, title, and contact telephone number of the AFGE Local Union Employees in the TSA telephone directory/contact list at each airport.
+Within sixty (60) days after the effective date of this Agreement, and bi-annually thereafter, TSA will provide the Union with a list of all bargaining unit employees by airport location, title, full- or part-time status, and include their TSA email addresses, subject to appropriate SSI restrictions.
+AFGE will safeguard this information consistent with applicable SSI requirements.
+(AGREED 7/26/12)

+11. TSA will include the name, title and contact telephone number of the AFGE Local Union Officers in the TSA telephone directory/contact list at each airport.
+AGREED 7/17/12

-F. DISTRIBUTION OF COLLECTIVE BARGAINING AGREEMENT:
+F. DISTRIBUTION OF COLLECTIVE BARGAINING AGREEMENT